atul1503/Knowledge/css-layout-styling.md

 using `display: flex` on parent leads to children getting laid out either in row ,column or their reverse directions.
 `flex-grow` will make sure that the child on which it is applied takes up leftover space.
 If this value is negative, then that will not happen.

+## 6. How to move the text area/content area in the box?

+Use `padding`,`padding-left`,`padding-right` etc to adjust the inner padding to make the content area move.
+But ensure you have `box-sizing:border-box`